BeckSM64/shiver-me-timbers-discord-bot/README.md

 You can view the bot's profile for additional information about roles and permissions.

 ![Bot Profile](images/ShiverMeTimbersBot1.png)

+## Name
+The name "Shiver Me Timbers" comes from a video created by Varli Singh.
+I can't find the original video on her platform, but here's a link to a post on [Reddit](https://www.reddit.com/r/TikTokCringe/comments/nby4fb/humpty_dumpty/) showing the video.
+It's super strange and was the main motivation to make this bot after stumbling upon it on a 4chan thread.

 ## Contact
 If you have any questions, contact me directly